harness-community/gitness-lab/README.md

                 skip_tls_verify: true
                 values: image.repository=k3d-registry.localhost:5000/podinfo,image.tag=${{ build.number }},ui.message=Hello 👋 from build ${{ build.number }}
             when:
-              build.branch == "master"
-              and
-              build.event == "manual"
+              build.event == "manual" and build.branch == "master"
-              or
-              build.action == "pullreq_merged"
 ```

 Notice that the deploy step uses the helm3 plugin.
-The deploy step also uses [conditions](https://docs.gitness.com/pipelines/conditions) to ensure it only runs for manual [events](https://docs.gitness.com/reference/pipelines/expression_variables#buildevent) where the [branch](https://docs.gitness.com/reference/pipelines/expression_variables#buildbranch) is master, or the [action](https://docs.gitness.com/reference/pipelines/expression_variables#buildaction) is a pull request merge.
+The deploy step also uses [conditions](https://docs.gitness.com/pipelines/conditions) to ensure it only runs for manual [events](https://docs.gitness.com/reference/pipelines/expression_variables#buildevent) where the [branch](https://docs.gitness.com/reference/pipelines/expression_variables#buildbranch) is master.

 When the pipeline completes, query the local Docker API to see the image and tags.